Questions for Book Clubs and OCD Support Groups

 - What do you think of the ideas of wearing bracelets to remind you of new life perspectives?

-- While the author has tamed her OCD (mostly…), she still deals with serious workaholism issues.
+- While the author has tamed her OCD and BDD (mostly…), she still deals with workaholism issues.
 Have you or anyone you loved been affected by workaholism or other addictions?
 How has it affected you and your family?

 - How could you employ Shoulders Back in your own life with general anxiety and worries?